CURRENCIES: Dollar Strengthens Further As Economic Data Beats Expectations

 Continue Reading Below

-The U.S. dollar strengthened this morning after July retail sales data beat expectations early Tuesday.
-The Empire State Manufacturing Survey also came in stronger versus the consensus, painting a better picture overall.
+The U.S. dollar strengthened this morning after economic data, including July retail sales and the Empire State Manufacturing Survey, beat expectations across the board, casting the U.S. economy in a relatively favorable light.

-Retail sales came in 0.6% on the month, compared with 0.4% expected, or 0.5% up when excluding auto fuel versus the same expectations.
-Meanwhile, the Empire State Manufacturing Index, measuring business conditions for August, read 25.2 compared with an expected 11 and 9.8 before.
+Retail sales came in 0.6% on the month, compared with 0.4% expected, or 0.5% up when excluding auto fuel matching expectations.
+Meanwhile, the Empire State Manufacturing Index, measuring business conditions in the region for August, read 25.2, compared with an expected 11 and 9.8 in the prior month.

+June business inventories also came in stronger on the month, recording a 0.5% increase compared with 0.4% expected and 0.3% previously.

-The ICE Dollar Index , which measures the greenback against a basket of six currencies, rose 0.7% to 94.0370 compared with 93.7920 before the release.
+The ICE Dollar Index , which measures the greenback against a basket of six currencies, is 0.5% up at 93.9020, retreated from its initial spike to 94.0370 following the data releases but still showed a gain, compared with 93.7920 before the release.

-The euro weakened 0.7% against the dollar in response, dropping to $1.702 compared with $1.782 late on Monday in New York.

-"Any rebound of such magnitude will be seen as a relief and could carry USD/JPY through the 111.00 level, but if the data misses the mark again -- or, worse, prints negative, the pair could once again tumble toward 109.00 as the day proceeds," said Boris Schlossberg, managing director of FX strategy, at BK Asset Management, in a note before the data release.

 Continue Reading Below